 How can we combine both artistic creativity and scientific investigation to understand the world around us?
 Students will explore this question and many others in this weeklong summer course.

-Taught by artist and conservation biologist Hara Woltz, this course offers an alternative to the traditional summer camp and will be a transformative experience for students looking to deepen their understanding of the environment where they live.
+Taught by artist and conservation biologist Hara Woltz, this course offers an alternative to the traditional summer camp and will be a transformative experience for students entering grades 8-12 who are looking to deepen their understanding of the environment where they live.

 Weaving together science and art, this class offers students a unique opportunity to combine field ecology and artistic practice as they investigate the 2000 acres of the Cary Institute of Ecosystem Studies.
 Through guided explorations of the Institute's forests, fields, and wetlands, and in-depth engagement with artists and scientists and their research projects, the class introduces students to a variety of observational and notational methods that are applicable to inter-disciplinary thinking and innovation.

 Throughout history, both scientists and artists have used field journals to note their observations of the ecological world and develop their ideas.
 The practice of recording and experimenting in journals engages and develops lateral thinking capabilities that serve students in a variety of academic capacities.